anthowest/project-1-aliengotchi/README.md

     > Note: Don't underestimate the value of a well-crafted README.md.
 The README.md introduces your project to prospective employers and forms their first impression of your work!
     >

-☐ **Frequent commits dating back to the very beginning of the project**.
-Commit messages should be in the present tense, e.g., "Style game board" instead of "Styled game board". **Be sure to create the repo on your personal GitHub account and ensure that it is "public".**

----

-## **Choose From the Following Games**

-> Note: Games are listed in approximate order of increasing difficulty.
->
-0. **Tamagotchi**
-1. **Trivia game**
-2. **War** (the card game)
-3. **Blackjack**
-4. **Slot Machine**
-5. **Simon** (warning: will require asynchronous timing)
-6. **2048**
-7. **Minesweeper**
-8. **Checkers** (no AI required - player vs. player is fine)
-9. **Solitaire**
-10. **Battleship** (would require a little AI to implement a computer opponent)

-**If you have a game not on the list that you'd like to code, please be sure to get approval from your instructor!**

-> *IMPORTANT: Because it's important to demonstrate your ability to perform DOM manipulation using JavaScript, all games should be DOM-based, **not canvas-based**.*
->

----

-## **Suggestions**

-- **The BEST advice is to follow the guidelines and principles in the** [Guide to Building a Browser App](https://gist.github.com/jim-clark/6f1919291f6007b2c0b2c93d925d6bac).
-The guide will give you a step-by-step process to get you started and its MVC design pattern will result in clearer, more concise code that can scale functionality more easily.
-- **Theme your game** to give it a more personal touch and make it more unique!
-- **Use your Development Tools** (`console.log`, DevTools' debugger, `alert` statements) to debug and solve issues.
-- Stick with the **KISS (Keep It Simple Stupid)** principle.
-Minimum Viable Product (MVP) functionality that looks great is better than extra functionality added to a game without polish.
-- If you choose a card-based game, there is a CSS library in the *resources* directory of the class repo that will help you render **beautiful** cards of any size, front and back.
-- **Commit early, commit often.** Don’t be afraid to break something because you can always go back in time to a previous version.
-- **Consult documentation and other resources** to better understand methods, etc.
-- Write **DRY (Don't Repeat Yourself)** code.
-Check for repeating code and refactor into functions that accept arguments.

----

-## **Project Feedback + Evaluation**

-- Your instructors will be evaluating your project during your demonstration as well as reviewing the code in your repo.
-- If your instructors determine that your project does not meet the above requirements (denoted using checkboxes), you will be given 3 calendar days to address the deficiencies identified.
-However, be aware that **there is only a single opportunity to resubmit a project during the course**.
-For example, if you have to resubmit Project 1, you will not have an opportunity to resubmit Projects 2, 3, or 4.
-- Immediately after your presentation, your instructor and/or outcomes may provide you with feedback that will benefit your project and perhaps the projects of other students as well.
-- If there is a specific section of code that you would like an instructor to provide additional feedback on, please ask!